United States International Programming to Ukraine and Neighboring Regions: Russo-Ukrainian War

-During this time, the question of secession was put to a referendum, which resulted in a 96% affirmative vote but has been condemned by the EU, USA, and the interim Ukraine government as unconstitutional and thus illegal.
+During this time, the question of secession was put to a referendum, which resulted in a 96% affirmative vote but has been condemned by the EU, US, and the interim Ukraine government as unconstitutional and thus illegal.
 Despite international opposition, on March 17 the Crimean parliament declared independence from Ukraine and asked to join the Russian Federation.

 As a result, on March 27 the U.N.
 General Assembly passed a non-binding Resolution 68/262 that declared invalid Crimea's referendum.

 United States Congressional response

 On March 5, 2014, U.S. Representative Hal Rogers introduced the bill To provide for the costs of loan guarantees for Ukraine (H.R.
 4152; 113th Congress), a bill that would provide loan guarantees to Ukraine of up to $1 billion, part of the American response to the 2014 Russian military intervention in Ukraine.
 On March 6, 2014, the House voted in Roll Call Vote 114 to pass the bill 385–23.
 On March 25, 2014, Senate Majority Leader Harry Reid indicated that United States Senate would vote on this bill on March 27, 2014, but only after amending it to include provisions that would put sanctions "against anyone deemed by the president to have undermined Ukraine's security or independence, or to have engaged in corruption in Ukraine or Russia."

 On March 12, 2014, U.S. Senator Robert Menendez introduced the Support for the Sovereignty, Integrity, Democracy, and Economic Stability of Ukraine Act of 2014 (S. 2124; 113th Congress), a bill that would provide funds to implement a U.S. quota increase at the International Monetary Fund (IMF), rescind other funds previously appropriated for the IMF, and provide or authorize various forms of assistance to Ukraine and the surrounding region.
 It would require sanctions on individuals responsible for violence, corruption, human rights abuses, or undermining stability in Ukraine, and would authorize sanctions on certain individuals in Russia.
 On March 24, 2014, the Senate voted 78–17 to advance the bill to floor consideration.
 Consideration of the bill was withdrawn, however, the next day, after a decision by Majority Leader Harry Reid.
 Instead of continuing with this bill and its controversial International Monetary Fund provisions, the Senate was to take up a House-passed bill already offering Ukraine loan guarantees, amending it to add sanctions provisions.